 A sprint is like a mini-project.
 Our team will prioritise sprints based on available resources and what makes sense for the project’s development.
 Example sprints might include building a content management system, moving chunks of data, graphic design deliverables or content creation.

-Quality testing (QAT)
+Quality Assurance Testing (QAT)

 Nothing is ever left to chance at Vu.
 After our first set of sprints our team will carry out thorough feedback testing, user experience (UX) tests and fix any bugs.

 We will perform a quality review progress before we ask you to sign anything off.